Triton College Catalog » Glossary of Terms

 A student who officially withdraws from any class may be refunded a percentage of the course tuition, depending on when withdrawal is made.
 The refund schedule is published in each college catalog.

-The process of completing forms and steps necessary to enroll in classes.
+The process of completing steps necessary to enroll in classes, which results in a class schedule.

 repeating a course

-Students may repeat a course in which they have received "D" and/or "F" grade but may not receive credit for the course more than once.
+Students may repeat any course but may not receive credit for the course more than once.
 Only the higher of the two grades will be used in computing the grade point average.
 This policy pertains to courses taken and repeated at Triton College.

 A student transferring from another college to Triton.